 Scroll down the page to access deep and accurate information about the Russian alphabet.

 The Russian alphabet is an alphabet used to write the Russian language.
-It consists of 33 letters, some of which represent different sounds depending on their position in a word.
+It consists of 33 letters, some representing different sounds depending on their position in a word.

-There are four main groups of sounds in the Russian alphabet: hard consonants, soft consonants, vowels and vowel-like sounds.
+The Russian alphabet has four main groups of sounds: hard consonants, soft consonants, vowels, and vowel-like sounds.

 Pronouncing Russian Letters: 4 Points to Keep in Mind

 1) You won’t believe these Russian letters that are (almost) the same Sound and look in English!

 2) Russian Letters That Sound The Same As In English But Look Different

 3) These Russian letters look the same as in English, but the sounds are different